 Perhaps something like Megan over at Page Flutter created in her Planvember Day 9 post?

-**Whether you’re new to bullet journaling or a huge fan, check out Megan’s blog, Page Flutter, and follow her on social media.
-Her posts were a huge help to me when I first started out, and I still love checking them out!
+**Whether you’re new to bullet journaling or a long-time fan, check out Megan’s blog, Page Flutter, and follow her on social media.
+Her posts were a huge help to me when I first started, and I still love checking them out!

 #5 Don’t Work Too Far Ahead